Equestrian Workouts You Can Do At Home - Horse Riding Holidays and Safaris

 In the spotlight, Life as a Globetrotter

-The following online resources will guide you through every aspect of off-the-horse fitness, from fitness programs to anatomy lessons.
+The following online resources will guide you through every aspect of off-the-horse fitness, from workout programs to anatomy lessons.
 Most are free, although some require an investment.
-Whatever you choose to read, learn from and put into practice, the important part of all of this is having a go.
-What’s that phrase?
-The first step is the hardest?
-And at least we have great motivation at the moment – just picture jumping back on your beloved horse, fit and ready for action, communicating better than ever before.
+Whatever you choose to read, learn from and put into practice, the important thing is having a go.

 Dressage Rider Training